 - Revisions in RPs, codes and standards are addressed

-- Attendees and trainers comments and feed back is considered
+- Attendees and trainers comments and feed back is addressed

-- The course content is easy to understand, reflects the scope and whether any further improvement could be made in terms of content and presentations.
+- Assess the course content to verify that it is easy to understand, reflects the scope and whether any further improvement could be made in terms of content and presentations.